Articles

 What Changes to Virginia Employment Laws Could Mean for Employees, Employers

-Virginia’s employment landscape could soon be changing if its current governor signs into law new employment laws that could affect the rights of both employers and employees throughout the Commonwealth.
+Virginia’s employment landscape could soon be changing if the Legislature approves the governor’s amendments to new proposed employment laws that could affect the rights of both employers and employees throughout the Commonwealth.
+The amendments to the bills made by the governor on April 13 are set to be voted on by the Virginia Legislature on April 22.

-The proposed laws represent a commitment from government leaders to protect employees’ rights and ensure fair compensation and working conditions.
-In particular, Virginia Gov. Abigail Spanberger is expected to sign two new laws regarding paid sick leave and paid family and medical leave, in addition to a wage transparency and salary history bill, all of which would impact Virginia businesses and employees throughout the Commonwealth.
+Virginia Gov. Abigail Spanberger has proposed amendments to two new laws regarding paid sick leave and paid family and medical leave, in addition to a wage transparency and salary history bill, all of which would impact Virginia businesses and employees throughout the Commonwealth.

 You can contact us 24 hours a day, 7 days a week via phone at 8885294543, by e-mail at info@tullylegal.com or by clicking the button below: